 This name must be capitalized (as is each OCaml module name).
+It must be distinct from all other visible modules in the plugin directory, or in the Frama-C kernel.

 - Variable PLUGIN\DIR is the directory containing plug-in source files.
 It is usually set to src/plugin where plugin is the plug-in name. - Variable PLUGIN\ENABLE must be set to yes if the plug-in has to be compiled.
-It is usually set to @plugin\ENABLE@ provided by configure.in where plugin is the plug-in name. - Variable PLUGIN\DYNAMIC must be set to yes if the plug-in has to be dynamically linked with Frama-C. - Variable PLUGIN\HAS\MLI must be set to yes if plug-in plugin gets a file .mli (which must be capitalized: Plugin.mli, see Section 5.19) describing its API.
-Note that this API should be empty in order to enforce the architecture invariant which is that each plug-in is used through Db (see Chapter 4). - Variables PLUGIN\CMO and PLUGIN\CMI are respectively .cmo plug-in files and .cmi files without corresponding .cmo plug-in files.
+It is usually set to @plugin\ENABLE@ provided by configure.in where plugin is the plug-in name.

+- Variable PLUGIN\DYNAMIC must be set to yes if the plug-in has to be dynamically linked with Frama-C. - Variable PLUGIN\HAS\MLI must be set to yes if plug-in plugin gets a file .mli (which must be capitalized: Plugin.mli, see Section 4.19) describing its API.
+Note that this API should be empty in order to enforce the architecture invariant which is that each plug-in is used through Db (see Chapter 3). - Variables PLUGIN\CMO and PLUGIN\CMI are respectively .cmo plug-in files and .cmi files without corresponding .cmo plug-in files.
 For each of them, do not write their file path nor their file extension: they are automatically added (\$(PLUGIN\DIR)/f.cm[io] for a file f). - Variable PLUGIN\TYPES\CMO is the .cmo plug-in files which do not belong to \$(PLUGIN\DIR).
-They usually belong to src/plugin\types where plugin is the plug-in name (see Section 5.10.1).
-Do not write file extension (which is .cmo): it is automatically added. - Variable PLUGIN\GUI\CMO is the .cmo plug-in files which have to be linked with the GUI (see Section 5.18).
+They usually belong to src/plugin\types where plugin is the plug-in name (see Section 4.10.1).
+Do not write file extension (which is .cmo): it is automatically added. - Variable PLUGIN\GUI\CMO is the .cmo plug-in files which have to be linked with the GUI (see Section 4.18).
 As for variable PLUGIN\CMO, do not write their file path nor their file extension. - Variables of the form PLUGIN\\\FLAGS are plug-in specific flags for ocamlc, ocamlopt, ocamldep or ocamldoc. - Variable PLUGIN\GENERATED is files which must be generated before computing plugin dependencies.
 In particular, this is where .ml files generated by ocamlyacc and ocamllex must be placed if needed. - Variable PLUGIN\DEPENDS is the other plug-ins which must be compiled before the considered plug-in.
-Note that, in a normal context, it should not be used because a plug-in interface should be empty (see Chapter 4). - Variable PLUGIN\UNDOC is the source files for which no documentation is provided.
-Do not write their file path which is automatically set to \$(PLUGIN\DIR).
+Note that, in a normal context, it should not be used because a plug-in interface should be empty (see Chapter 3). - Variable PLUGIN\UNDOC is the source files for which no documentation is provided.
+Do not write their file path which is automatically set to \$(PLUGIN\DIR). - Variable PLUGIN\TYPES\TODOC is the additional source files to document with the plugin.
+They usually belong to src/plugin\types where plugin is the plug-in name (see Section 4.10.1). - Variable PLUGIN\INTRO is the text file to append to the plug-in documentation introduction.
+Usually this file is doc/code/intro\plugin.txt for a plug-in plugin.
+It can contain any text understood by ocamldoc. - Variable PLUGIN\HAS\EXT\DOC is set to yes if the plug-in has its own reference manual.
+It is supposed to be a pdf file generated by make in directory doc/\$(PLUGIN\NAME) - Variable PLUGIN\NO\TEST must be set to yes if there is no specific test directory for the plug-in. - Variable PLUGIN\TESTS\DIRS is the directories containing plug-in tests.
+Its default value is tests/\$(notdir \$(PLUGIN\DIR))).